Simon Denyer: Career

 Denyer joined Reuters as a journalist in London in 1992, later becoming bureau chief in Washington, New Delhi, Islamabad and Kabul; also serving as a correspondent in Nairobi, New York and London.
 He later joined the Washington Post as bureau chief in India, also serving as president of the Foreign Correspondents' Club of South Asia (2011-2013), later transitioning to China's bureau chief (2013-2018), and finally to Japan and the Koreas (2018-2021).
+Denyer had initially planned a departure from the Washington Post in July 2021, but was requested to stay an additional 2 months to cover the Tokyo Olympics.

 Denyer joined WildAid, an environmental organization, as its Africa programme manager in October 2021.

-Criticism of Indian Prime Minister
+Criticism of Manmohan Singh

-Denyer faced criticism in 2012 for his article "India's “silent” prime minister becomes a tragic figure", in which he criticizes former Indian Prime Minister Manmohan Singh.
+Denyer faced criticism in 2012 for his article "India's “silent” prime minister becomes a tragic figure", in which he criticized former Indian Prime Minister Manmohan Singh.
 Singh’s media advisor, Pankaj Pachauri, posted in the online comments section after the article was posted, claiming Denyer did not get in contact with the Prime Minister’s Office to get their side of the story.
 Denyer countered, saying he had requested an interview with the PM three times and wanted to meet senior PMO officials but his requests were ignored or declined.
 Two quotes from the article first appeared in a 2011 article published by the Indian magazine The Caravan.
-Originally, the quotes appeared without citation.
+The quotes appeared without citation on Denyer's article.
 Former media advisor Sanjaya Baru and Tushar Poddar, an economist from Goldman Sachs, distanced themselves from the attributed comments.

 Denyer admitted that his quotes came from The Caravan but claimed that he spoke to Baru, who gave him permission to use the quotes.
 The Washington Post printed a correction.

-Sexual harassment accusation

-Denyer's sexual harassment accusation during his tenure as the Washington Post's bureau chief in China sparked widespread discussion of the Me Too Movement in journalism when it was made public in 2021.
-A female reporter made the accusation in a 2018 WeChat thread among foreign correspondents and diplomats in China who were discussing sexual misconduct allegations against the Los Angeles Times’ then-Beijing bureau chief Jonathan Kaiman.
-Several male members of the chat attacked Kaiman's accuser, and one female reporter lamented their dismissiveness, claiming that the men in the thread had previously tried to block women from their pick-up soccer matches.
-After Denyer replied with what the female reporter characterized as "snark," she accused Denyer of having once sent her an unsolicited photo of his pantless crotch.
-The Washington Post opened an investigation on Denyer and ruled no professional wrongdoing on Denyer's part that warranted dismissal and instead issued him a warning.
-Denyer was transferred to Japan that same year.